Cronenworth homers in 9th, Padres win; Stanek, Astros tumble

 Padres closer Mark Melancon (4-2) came into a 3-3 game in the ninth and issued consecutive walks to Kyle Tucker and Gurriel before getting Correa to hit into a double play.
 After walking Jake Meyers, Melancon struck out pinch-hitter Aledmys Diaz.

-Paddack allowed three runs and six hits in six-plus innings, and had no strikeouts or walks.
+Paddack was strong for six-plus, allowing three runs and six hits, with no strikeouts or walks.

 Paddack dodged some potential big trouble in the first.
 Jose Altuve hit a leadoff double and Michael Brantley reached on a throwing error by Cronenworth at shortstop.
-Right fielder Fernando Tatis Jr. tried to make a siding catch on Alex Bregman’s flyball but it fell in for a single that brought in Altuve.
+Tatis tried to make a sliding catch on Alex Bregman’s flyball to right field, but it fell in for a single that brought in Altuve.

 Tucker, who homered in each of the first two games of the series, flied out and Paddack got Gurriel to hit into a double play.

 The Padres then jumped on Garcia for three runs in the first inning.
-Three of the first four batters reached to load the bases before Wil Myers hit a sacrifice fly and Eric Hosmer followed with a two-run double to left.
+Three of the first four batters reached to load the bases before Myers hit a sacrifice fly and Eric Hosmer followed with a two-run double to left.

 Garcia allowed three runs and six hits in six-plus innings, struck out five and walked one.